acf-extended/ACF-Extended/readme.txt

 * **Bidirectional fields**
 An advanced bidirectional setting (also called post-to-post) is available for the following fields: Relationship, Post object, User & Taxonomy terms.
 Fields will work bidirectionally and automatically update each others.
 Works in groups & clones (prefixed field names must be turned off).

+It is possible to link a field on itself, allowing self-bidirectional save.
 [Usage example is available in the FAQ](#faq)

 * **Advanced settings**